Sack of Camarina: Greek forces

 The mainstay of the Greek army was the Hoplite, drawn mainly from the citizens, but Dionysius had a large number of mercenaries from Italy and Greece as well.
-Sicels and other native Sicilians also served in the army as hoplites and also supplied peltasts.
+Sicals and other native Sicilians also served in the army as hoplites and also supplied peltasts.
 The Phalanx was the standard fighting formation of the army.
 The cavalry was recruited from wealthier citizens and mercenaries.

 Evacuation of Camarina

 Dionysius had ordered the evacuation of Gela after his defeat probably because he did not wish to take the Carthaginians on in a head on clash.
 Reasons included: he was outnumbered, the Greek soldiers had refused to continue the harassing tactics he was using against the Carthaginian foragers and supply ships, and getting besieged in Gela during the winter would cut him off from Syracuse, where his political position was secure but not solid, and might lead to his opponents moving to depose him.
 Dionysius ordered the evacuation of Camarina probably for the same reasons the moment his army reached the city.
 The whole population moved out, carrying whatever they could, and leaving behind the sick and the infirm, they began to trek towards Syracuse.